victor-buridard-prl/adoptAChristmasTree/README.md

 It is composed of the following items:

 - A NestJs api `christmas-tree-api` that encapsulates all the routes needed for the project.
 In a real micro-service architecture, the different domain tree, user, payment should all be managed by different micro-services.
-As this project was originately designed as frontend architecture example, it was chosen to regroup all te routes in a single backend application.
+As this project was originately designed as frontend architecture example, it was chosen to regroup all the routes in a single backend application.
 - A React frontend app Host that manages the Layout for the widget based Catalog page and the routing between the pages
 - A React micro-frontend Payment that exposes a ReservationButton and a ShoppingCart component.
 - A React micro-frontend Tree that exposes a CatalogList and a CatalogItem component